 Marriage is one of the few institutions that are present in every corner of the world.
 It is a way of strengthening social relationships, forming new bonds, and enriching cultures.
-However, every country has its own customs and traditions associated with marriage.
+However, each country has its unique customs and traditions associated with marriage.

 Marvelous Mexican Wedding Traditions